RespiraWorks/PAPR/README.md

 ![Outlet Key Removal](/assets/MechanicalAssembly11-OutletKeyRemoval.jpg)

-- **Step 7:** Install the battery back, being careful not to pinch any wires.
+- **Step 8:** Install the battery back, being careful not to pinch any wires.
 It's easiest to slide it on, while holding the wires in place.
 Use the screws to secure the battery back onto the body.
-Install the battery in to the PAPR and secure it with the elastic cage.
+Install the battery into the PAPR and secure it with the elastic cage.

 |                            |                             |                             |
 |:--------------------------:|:---------------------------:|:---------------------------:|
 | ![Slide on the Battery Back](/assets/MechanicalAssembly12-BatteryBack1.jpg) | ![Screw on the Battery Back](/assets/MechanicalAssembly13-BatteryBack2.jpg) | ![Battery Install](/assets/MechanicalAssembly14-BatteryBack3.jpg) |

-- **Step 8:** Take one of the filter gaskets and put it onto the inlet bayonet.
+- **Step 9:** Take one of the filter gaskets and put it onto the inlet bayonet.

 ![Inlet Filter Gasket](/assets/MechanicalAssembly15-InletGasket.jpg)

-- **Step 9:** Install the shoulder strap.
+- **Step 10:** Install the shoulder strap.

 |                            |                             |
 |:--------------------------:|:---------------------------:|
 | ![Install Shoulder straps](/assets/MechanicalAssembly16-ShoulderStrap1.jpg) | ![Install Shoulder Straps](/assets/MechanicalAssembly17-ShoulderStrap2.jpg) |

-- **Step 10:** Assembly Complete.
+- **Step 11:** Assembly Complete.
 Plug in and test!
 The blower should spin counter-clockwise.
 After confirming proper operation, install the bayonet filter cartridge.

 ![Completed Assembly](/assets/Assembly-Complete.jpg)